Gone,

 miles from us in Windsor, England and she was always there to help and got

 me started on ringtraining classes at the nearby village hall.
-I knew
+I

 nothing about showing dogs and was glad for all the help I could get.
 After